jaumeCloquellCapo/go-api-boirplate/README.md

-            ├── cache                   # contains functions to open database redis connection ├── persistence             # contains functions to open database mysql connections ├── migrations                          # Contains sql files to migrate database
+            ├── cache                   # contains functions to open database redis connection ├── persistence             # contains functions to open database mysql connections ├── migrations                          # Contains sql files to migrate database ├── tests                               # End-To-End test
 ```

 ## Commands
+Before to run any command is necessary to deploy the databases.
+To run up the session store and de SQL store we can run

+docker-compose up
 ### Run server
 make run